aeefkay/game/README.md

 1. Navigate to the GitHub repository containing the autoexec files.
 2. Click on the green "Code" button and select "Download ZIP".
 3. Extract the downloaded ZIP file to a location of your choice.
 This will create a folder containing the necessary files.
+For CS2 you want the contents inside the CS2 folder.

+**Note:** CSGO and my autoexec for it is now deprciated and is only here for legacy reasons.

 **📂 Step 1: Locate Your CS2 CFG Folder 📂**